xuan-liang/ggmatplot/cran-comments.md

 0 errors | 0 warnings | 0 notes

-## Resubmission
+## Submission
-This is a resubmission.
+This is a submission for a new version.
 In this version I have:

-* added quotes around the package names in the package description.
-* documented the return value for functions.
+* solved the issues reported on system macOS arm64 (M1 chip).